Cost Optimization and Ranking of Subnets in Multi-subnet Clusters (AWS)¶

 - For heterogeneous clusters, Qubole tries to launch nodes with alternate instance types in the best AZ until all specified instance types are considered.

-This algorithm is applied to master and worker nodes separately.
-Hence, it is possible for master and worker nodes (in some cases) to be in different AZs but all worker nodes are always in the same AZ.
-As there is very less data transfer (only control messages) between the master and worker nodes, the cross AZ network communication cost is negligible.
+This algorithm is applied to Coordinator and worker nodes separately.
+Hence, it is possible for Coordinator and worker nodes (in some cases) to be in different AZs but all worker nodes are always in the same AZ.
+As there is very less data transfer (only control messages) between the Coordinator and worker nodes, the cross AZ network communication cost is negligible.

 For more information on configuring EC2 settings through a REST API call, see Create a New Cluster; if you are using the QDS GUI, see Advanced configuration: Modifying EC2 Settings (AWS).
 See also Understanding the Cost Optimization in AWS EC2-Classic Clusters.